q-m/food-ingredient-parser-ruby/README.md

 [`data/ingredient-samples-nl`](data/ingredient-samples-nl) contains about 150k
 real-world ingredient lists found on the Dutch market.
 Each line contains one ingredient list (newlines are encoded as `\n`, empty lines and those starting with `#` are ignored).
-The strict parser currently parses about three quarter, while the loose parser returns something for all of them.
+The strict parser currently parses 80%, while the loose parser returns something for all of them.